Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 The lower lobe of the left lung contains superior, anterior, posterior, medial, and lateral bronchopulmonary segments.

-Above and behind the cardiac impression is a triangular depression named the hilum.
-The hilum is the root of the lung where that contains structures that supply the lungs with blood, lymph fluid, and innervation, such as the pulmonary vein, pulmonary artery, pulmonary nerves, and lymphatic vessels.
 These structures are enclosed by pleura.
-There is a hilium for each of the lungs found in the mediastinum (backside) of the lungs, and it is thinner in the left lung compared to the right lung because it lies between the cardiac notch and the groove for the aorta.
-The hilium is important because it is the primary way in which the respiratory system links with the cardiovascular and nervous systems.
+There is a hilium for each of the lungs found in the mediastinum (backside) of the lungs.
+The hilium is thinner in the left lung compared to the right lung because it lies between the cardiac notch and the groove for the aorta.